ONSITE ADVANCED STEM CELL LABORATORY

 At iOBX we recognize that each patient is different.
 We value the ability to customize our stem cell processing procedures in order to meet the unique needs of each individual patient AND the area that we are treating.

-We utilize a sophisticated proprietary processing protocol that includes separation, concentration, emulsification homogenization, purification, and fortification in order to prepare our stem cell treatments.
+In our Stem Cell Laboratory we utilize a sophisticated proprietary processing protocol that includes separation, concentration, emulsification homogenization, purification, and fortification in order to prepare our stem cell treatments.
 In addition to high yields, we count and characterize the viability of cells that are concentrated using our protocols.
 This allows us to generate high numbers of healthy viable cells with characteristic features supporting tissue repair and regeneration.

-A Dynamic Lab Platform
+A Dynamic Stem cell laboratory Platform

 Autologous orthopedic stem cell formulations are composed of a complex collection of cells and factors that promote tissue regeneration.
 The ability to separate concentrate, and fortify these stem cell formulations is essential for achieving the best possible outcomes.
 Automated bedside systems are often promoted for autologous stem cell treatment.
 These systems provide a simplified preparation of platelet rich plasma (PRP) and bone marrow concentrates.
 When these systems are employed, rigid parameters and automation mean that there is little room to customize the final stem cell and PRP formulations.

-In the Onsite Advanced Orthopedic Biologics Lab at iOBX, we manually process your bone marrow and adipose tissue.
+In the Onsite Advanced Orthopedic Stem Cell Laboratory at iOBX, we manually process your bone marrow and adipose tissue.
 Taking this approach allows us to customize our process for the needs of each individual patient.
 For example, we may need a concentrated cell formulation in a low volume for a small joint, tendon, or ligament.
 Automated bedside systems cannot provide you with the technical ability to achieve ultra-concentrated formulations for your stem-cell based treatment.
 Our process ensures us that we can get a maximal amount of stem cells delivered to the implantation site (joint).